NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Risk-aware Traversability and Motion Planning

 \pr{Efficient Risk-aware Kinodynamic Planning} Using the computed CVaR metric values on the map, we must search for a path which minimizes these values.
 This is done in a two-stage hierarchical fashion.
-The first stage operates on longer distances (40 m) and takes into account positional risk, and searches for a position-based path which minimizes this risk.
+The first stage operates on longer distances (40 m) and takes into account positional risk.
+Using an A* algorithm over a 2D grid, this first stage yields a global geometric plan that minimizes the risk of this path.
 The second stage operates on shorter distances (8 m) and searches for a kinodynamically feasible trajectory that minimizes CVaR, while maintaining satisfaction of various constraints including obstacles, dynamics, orientation, and control effort.
-This kinodynamic planner operates in a model predictive control (MPC) fashion to minimize computation and to obtain optimal and robust solutions (See \autoref{fig:traj_vis}).
-It is based on a combination of stochastic trajectory optimization and gradient-based convex optimization techniques \cite{fan2021step}, and runs efficiently and in real-time at 20--50 Hz.
+This kinodynamic planner operates in a model predictive control (MPC) fashion, and is based on a combination of stochastic trajectory optimization and gradient-based convex optimization techniques \cite{fan2021step}.
+It runs efficiently in real-time at 20--50 Hz, requiring roughly $\sim20\%$ of one CPU core, As shown in \autoref{fig:traj_vis}, this accounts for a rich set of heuristics, making it robust to local minima.
 Once a trajectory is optimized, it is sent to an underlying tracking controller for execution on the platform.

 \pr{Recovery Behaviors} In the real world, failures are unavoidable.
 While our risk-aware traversability and planning architecture is meant to reduce the probability of failures, they do happen from time to time, as a consequence of failure in localization, undetected edge cases in traversability, hardware failures, or unknown unknowns.
 As a last line-of-defense, we design behaviors to recover the system from non-fatal failures.
+Recovery behaviors are autonomously executed when we locally detect that a commanded motion is not being followed, or no valid and safe path is found to move away from the current position.
 These behaviors including clearing/resetting the local traversability map, increasing the allowable threshold of risk (to try to escape an untraversable area), and moving the robot in an open-loop fashion towards the direction of maximum known free space.
 In most cases these recovery behaviors are sufficient to recover the robot from a stuck condition, as long as the robot has not suffered a catastrophic failure.